jaysaurus/Co.Koa/miniSite/documentation/Model.md

 };
 ```

-With [co-koa-cli](https://npmjs.com/co-koa-cli) installed, you can install a fresh model template by typing `co-koa-cli --createModel <ModelName>` in your project's root directory. (do not append the name with the word "service!")
+Using [co-koa-cli](https://npmjs.com/co-koa-cli), you can install a fresh model template by typing `co-koa-cli --createModel <ModelName>` in your project's root directory. (do not append the name with the word "Model"!)

 ---

 ### Foreign Keys

 Mongoose tends toward embedded documents for many situations.
-However, there may come times where you wish to associate 2 separate collections.
-To do so, you do not have to define the type in your schema as `ObjectId` by loading in a Mongoose reference.  **Co.Koa** will inject the dependency on your behalf.
-All you need to do is set your type to one of 3 preferred types: "ForeignKey", "FK" or "ObjectId".
+However, there may be times where you wish to associate 2 separate collections.
+To do so, you do not have to define the type in your schema as `ObjectId` by loading in a Mongoose reference.
+Co.Koa can inject the dependency on your behalf.
+All you need to do is set your type to one of 3 preferred placeholder names: "ForeignKey", "FK" or "ObjectId".
 For example:

 ```JavaScript
 authors: [{